OpenWaterFoundation/owf-learn-mkdocs/mkdocs-project/docs/deploy.md

 # Learn MkDocs / Deploy Website

 The `site/` folder in the MkDocs project will be populated with static website content by running `mkdocs build`.
-Once the files are created, they can be deployed to a location where a web server can publish the files.
+Once the files are created, they can be deployed to a location where a web server can publish the files for viewing.

 ## Deploy to Amazon S3